rust-lang/book/second-edition/nostarch/chapter19.md

 Listing 19-21: A hypothetical definition of the `Iterator` trait using generics

-The difference is that with the definition in Listing 19-21, we could also implement `Iterator<String> for Counter`, or any other type as well, so that we’d have multiple implementations of `Iterator` for `Counter`.
-In other words, when a trait has a generic parameter, we can implement that trait for a type multiple times, changing the generic type parameters’ concrete types each time.
+The difference lies in the fact that when using generics like in Listing 19-21, we have to annotate the types in each implementation.
+This is because we can also implement `Iterator<String> for Counter`, or any other type, which would give us multiple implementations of `Iterator` for `Counter`.
+In other words, when a trait has a generic parameter, it can be implemented for a type multiple times, changing the concrete types of the generic type parameters each time.
-Then when we use the `next` method on `Counter`, we’d have to provide type annotations to indicate which implementation of `Iterator` we wanted to use.
+When we use the `next` method on `Counter`, we’d then have to provide type annotations to indicate which implementation of `Iterator` we wanted to use.

-With associated types, we can’t implement a trait on a type multiple times.
-Using the actual definition of `Iterator` from Listing 19-20, we can only choose once what the type of `Item` will be, since there can only be one `impl Iterator for Counter`.
+With associated types, we don't need to annotate types because we can’t implement a trait on a type multiple times.
+With Listing 19-20, we can only choose once what the type of `Item` will be, because there can only be one `impl Iterator for Counter`.
 We don’t have to specify that we want an iterator of `u32` values everywhere that we call `next` on `Counter`.